dotnet/corefx/Documentation/debugging/debugging-packages.md

 I found the following process to help when investigating some of the build issues caused by incorrect packaging.

-In general, always build the .builds file instead of any of the csproj to ensure that all [Build Pivots](../coding-guidelines/project-guidelines.md#build-pivots) are generated.
+To quickly validate if a given project compiles on all supported configurations use `dotnet msbuild /t:RebuildAll`.
 This applies for running tests as well.
-For more information, see [Build individual CoreFX DLLs](../project-docs/developer-guide.md#building-individual-corefx-dlls)
+For more information, see [Building individual libraries](../project-docs/developer-guide.md#building-individual-libraries)

 Assuming the current directory is `\src\contractname\`: